devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 ## Side Note on Communication with the Web

-I just wanted to end this chapter by showing you how the API Data-Provider of Wisgen [\[11\]](https://github.com/Fasust/wisgen) actually looks like and give some input of why it looks the way it does:
+I just wanted to end this chapter by showing you how the API class of Wisgen [\[11\]](https://github.com/Fasust/wisgen) actually looks like and give some input of why it looks the way it does:

 ``` dart
 import 'dart:convert';